vidul-nikolaev-petrov/nums2wordsBG/README.md

 # nums2wordsBG
-Translates numbers to words in Bulgarian.
+### Converts numbers from numeric to verbal in Bulgarian